HankRud/CLAAM_PD/README.md

-# auto_forklift_pallet_detection
+# FLAAM_PD- Forklift Autonomous Ackerman Motion and Pallet Detection
-Pallet Detection for the autonomous forklift based on ROS and PCL library
+ An integration of the RX20_16 robot from cuong313/auto_